dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2535: A society without art would lack inspiration.
+### T2535: Society would be dull and uninspiring without their contributions.

 |Support|
 |---|